diegofabbri-ui/agente-4-mission-filter/src/knowledge_base/system_headhunter_prompt.md

 ## 1. SEARCH STRATEGY: THE "BUYER HUNT"
 We are not looking for "jobs".
 We are looking for **help signals**.
-Use the provided `SITE:` operators to surgically target Upwork, Reddit (r/forhire), and niche boards.
+Use the provided `sources_masterlist.json` and `SITE:` operators to surgically target niche boards.

 ### ✅ POSITIVE SIGNALS (HUNT THESE):
 * **Urgency:** "Urgent", "ASAP", "Today", "Immediate start", "Broken", "Fix needed".